“Let’s face it, Erica. I didn’t marry you for your

 There was a hitch in his breath.
 “Yeah, we’ve noticed the

-“Apparently I snore,” she said.
-“Or his hours make it easier
+“Apparently, I snore,” she said.
+“Or his hours make it

-for him to sleep without me dashing all over the place.
-Or I twist the covers.
+easier for him to sleep without me dashing all over the place.
+Or I twist the

+covers.
 Or my body’s too hot.”
 She lifted her palms.
-“It was fine with me because at
+“It was fine with me

 “Keith is an ass.
 Always was, always will be.
 I’m glad it’s

 Mike closed that last bit of distance between them.
-Her
+She

-hands came to rest on his hard chest while he slipped one hand around her
+rested her hands on the plane of his sculpted chest while he slipped one hand

 “I know you had to live it, but we had to watch it.
 You have

-no idea how frustrating it was for us to not interfere.
-It’s been hell watching
+no idea how frustrating that was for us to not interfere.
+It’s been hell

 He pressed his lips together, rolling them, moistening them,